Arnavgr8/Blackjack-simulator/README.md

 # Blackjack Strategy Battle

 Welcome to the **Blackjack Strategy Battle**!
 This project simulates a series of Blackjack games between various strategies and evaluates their performance based on key metrics.
-Participants are invited to contribute their own Blackjack strategies and see how well they fare against others in a tournament setup.
+Participants can contribute their own Blackjack strategies and see how well they perform against others in a tournament setup.

 ## Table of Contents